-A total of 120 Fellowships would be awarded for work in the field of biomedical sciences with emphasis on Life Sciences (like microbiology, physiology, molecular biology, genetics, human biology, biotechnology, biochemistry, bioinformatics, biophysics, immunology, Pharmacology, zoology, botany, Environmental Sciences and veterinary sciences etc.)
+A total of 120 Fellowships would be awarded for work in the field of biomedical sciences emphasis on Life Sciences (like microbiology, physiology, molecular biology, genetics, human biology, biotechnology, biochemistry, bioinformatics, biophysics, immunology, pharmacology, zoology, botany, Environmental Sciences and veterinary sciences etc.)

 EMOLUMENTS AND DURATION OF ICMR JRF

-2. The duration of fellowship will initially be limited till two years carrying a monthly stipend of Rs.
+2. The duration of the fellowship will initially be limited to two years carrying a monthly stipend of Rs.
 12,000/- and an annual contingency grant of Rs.20, 000/- per annum.
 The progress of research work would be evaluated annually through annual progress reports.
-On completion of two years as JRF the stipend of a fellow may be increased to Rs.
-14,000/- p.m. for 3rd year on the basis of assessment of candidate's research progress / achievements.
+On completion of two years as JRF, the stipend of a fellow may be increased to Rs.
+14,000/- p.m. for 3rd year on the basis of assessment of candidate research progress/achievements.
 Upon such a recommendation, the fellow will be called SRF.
-In the event of the Committee not recommending upgradation, the fellow will continue as JRF with a stipend of Rs.
+In the event of the Committee not recommending up-gradation, the fellow will continue as JRF with a stipend of Rs.
 12,000/- per month for the 3rd year or his/her fellowship may be terminated depending on the decision of the Committee.
 The duration as SRF may be for a maximum duration of 3 years.
 Thus, the total tenure as JRF plus SRF shall not exceed 5 (five) years.

 1. M.Sc. or equivalent degree with minimum 55% marks for General/OBC candidates and 50% for the SC/ST & physically handicapped candidates in the subjects mentioned under the head method of selection.

-(Such candidates will have to submit the attestation format (given in the end of application) duly Certified by the Head of the Department/ Institute.
-The M.Sc./M.A. or equivalent degree mark sheet must be submitted to ICMR, latest by 30th September 2009, otherwise candidature will automatically be forfeited.)
+(Such candidates will have to submit the attestation format (given at the end of the application) duly Certified by the Head of the Department/ Institute.
+The M.Sc./M.A. or equivalent degree mark sheet must be submitted to ICMR, latest by 30th September 2009, otherwise, the candidature will automatically be forfeited.)